solo-io/gloo/projects/envoyinit/README.md

 ## Debug

 It can be useful to run the Envoy proxy, without the control-plane, as a way of validating proxy behavior. [hack/envoy.yaml](./hack/envoy.yaml) provides example bootstrap that can be used.
+If you built an image you want to use, be sure to update container parameter in the command with the new image address output in the build step.

 ```shell
 docker run --rm -ti -p 8000:8000 -p 19000:19000 -v $(pwd)/hack/envoy.yaml:/etc/envoy/envoy.yaml:ro -l trace gcr.io/gloo-edge/gloo-envoy-wrapper:1.11.11